THE OTHER WORLD WE LIVE IN

 Most of our languages, modern and classic, refer to spirits using the metaphor of air, wind or breath.
 Air is invisible, and yet it gives life; air is seemingly weak, and yet hurricanes and tornados are among the most violent of nature’s outbursts.
 The fact is that spirits are not just ideas or values floating in some imagined stratosphere.
 Spirit is simply the most ontologically dense and operationally intense of all the varieties of being.

 Moreover, spirits are not, strictly speaking, things at all, but rather “someones.”
 In a word, they are persons.
 And persons are what the “spiritual” is all about.
-To put a fine point on it, a spirit is simply a being endowed with the two interior faculties of self-transcendence: intelligence and volition.
+To put a fine point on it, a spirit is simply an immaterial being endowed with the two interior faculties of self-transcendence: intelligence and volition.
 Since we also possess these faculties, we too are spiritual, although incarnate in matter.

 In saner times the existence of personal, spiritual beings would have been among the common-sense coordinates of all intelligent earthlings.
 The doubters would have been the oddballs.
 In fact, in those days, after a long conversation with Mr. Fry, someone may well have walked away and commented on how polite and witty the comedian was, but then lowered their voice and whispered, as if revealing a dark secret: “…but the poor man does not even believe in angels!”